Font Size: A A A

 Why we need a vaccine

-• Approved and authorized vaccines protect people by lowering their chances of getting seriously ill or dying from COVID-19.
+• Authorized vaccines protect people by lowering their chances of getting seriously ill or dying from COVID-19.

 • If enough Nevadans get vaccinated, we can keep our businesses, restaurants, casinos, and schools open and return to doing the things we miss and move toward normalcy.